Frvnko/CS10/README.md

      - Goal: host at least one through GitHub Website Hosting, further introduction to Google Analytics and Keywords to link to searches
      - Using HTML & inline CSS
      - "The front end of project promotion."
-  3. Modern Examples of Websites worth researching and learning how to code
+  3. Modern Examples of Websites, not promotional or business-style, worth researching and learning how to code
      - Chrome Extensions: HTML5 (often simple JavaScript), make browser do more
      - PWA: Progressive Web Apps, websites that feel like native Android Apps
      - Note: can deploy PWAs through Chrome Extension package (Google This)